 We are an open and welcoming community.
+The church is normally open from 8.30am until dusk.
+Please consult the calendar to find out specific service details: Calendar.
 There is a mix of services on Sundays: an 8.00 a.m.
 Holy Communion using the Book of Common Prayer, Eucharist services using Common Worship most Sundays and a Family Service with Communion on the first Sunday of the month.
 Morning Prayer is said daily at 8.30 a.m. ( Services).

 There is a strong musical tradition at St Michael’s, with a trained choir at 9.30 services, leading and inspiring our worship.
 On the first Sunday of the month the choir morphs and expands into a singing group accompanied by a small band of musicians.

 We hold at least one regular house group; participate in an ecumenical prayer group as well as offering discussion and learning programmes during such times as Lent.